kweisuxdesign

 Homepage

-The homepage is the most important design we created as it will be the introduction that most clients have to the service being offered.
+The homepage is the most important design created as it will be the introduction that most clients have to the service being offered.
 For this design, we utilized space and images to separate the blocks of text that provide general information about U Do It Legal.
 We also paid special attention to the branding guidelines of the company with a strong focus on both the lower case text as well as the brand's main colors (white, grey, and blue).

 This page includes the introductory process for users to get started, the resources the site provides and how they can help, an eligibility quiz, and finally the services themselves and reviews of the service.